 Patellofemoral syndrome is characterized by an irritation of the cartilage within the knee between the kneecap and the femur.
-This occurs as a result of recurrent use of a malfunctioning (misaligned) joint.
+This occurs as a result of the recurrent use of a malfunctioning (misaligned) joint.

 Where does it come from?

 The main cause of this syndrome is foot hyperpronation.
-When walking, heel support on the ground is deviated and the arch of the foot collapses inward.
+When walking, heel support on the ground has deviated and the arch of the foot collapses inward.
 This alters the trajectory of the kneecap and the femur and disturbs knee alignment.
 The syndrome can also be caused by: